syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 {% highlight VB %}

-'Shows the load and save dockstate in bindary formatter.
+'Shows the load and save dock state in binary formatter.

 BinaryFormatter format = new BinaryFormatter()